 View of multiple cars parked on a ferry deck during a sea crossing.

-Can I take a car on the ferry from Holyhead to Dublin?
+Can I take my car on the ferry from Holyhead to Dublin?

 • JAMES JOYCE- Irish Ferries